teamhanko/hanko-react-express-starter/README.md

 # Hanko React-Express Starter

-This repo demonstrates how to integrate Hanko with React-Express application for authentication and user management.
+This repo demonstrates how to integrate Hanko with React application for authentication and user management.
+It includes an Express.js backend for JWT verification and middleware for securing pages under authentication.

 Hanko is an open-source authentication and user management solution with a focus on moving the login beyond passwords while being 100% deployable today.